Stefan031/minecraft-scripting-guide/README.md

 # Minecraft Scripting Guide

-This guide will teach you step by step how to make, develop, maintain a minecraft server.
+> This guide will teach you step by step how to make, develop, maintain a minecraft server.
-For any help you can contact the Organization Contact Email or submit a new issue for Staff's Help.
+> For any help you can contact the Organization Contact Email or submit a new issue for Staff's Help.

 We also listed some resources (such as: plugins, mods, maps, versions, JARs, engines, codes, etc.) in the **`<> Code`** section.

+The main Guide will be fully explained in the **`[] Wiki`** section, this README file will only shortly introduce you to the Minecraft Scripting zone, if you consider an amateur, we highly recommend to start from the Wiki section.